I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactionrelease.md

           If <b>WdfDmaTransactionInitialize<i>Xxx</i></b> returns success but <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactionexecute.md">WdfDmaTransactionExecute</a> returns an error value, your driver must call <b>WdfDmaTransactionRelease</b>.

-The following code example terminates the DMA transaction that the specified DMA transaction object represents, but it does not delete the DMA transaction object.

 ## Requirements
 | &nbsp; | &nbsp; |